polyfem/polyfem/docs/main.md

 - `Scaling` multiplies the input $x$ by a constant.
 - `ENu2LambdaMu` takes an input $x\in\mathbb{R}^{2n}$, and maps every pair of $(x_i,\ x_{i+n})$ from `(E, nu)` to Lamé parameters `(lambda, mu)`.

+Some parametrizations may be more complicated and depend on other data in addition to the optimization variables.
+For example, `BoundedBiharmonicWeights2Dto3D` implements Linear Blend Skinning on a surface to manipulate shapes.
+The optimization variables are translations and rotations of the LBS control points.
+To compute the positions of the control points and the LBS weights on the vertices, we need to do a preprocessing step (which is done in `inverse_eval`).
+While the map from optimization parameters to state parameters in this case needs other state parameters as well, these are constant and do not figure into the optimization.

 ### Objective

 The objective being minimized in the inverse optimization is defined as an `AdjointForm`.
 Each `AdjointForm` is a scalar function that depends explicitly on the simulation solutions and the optimization variable.
 Although the simulation solutions are not explicit input to its functions, `AdjointForm` can hold pointers to some `State` at construction and get solutions from `State`.
 The user who creates their `AdjointForm` is responsible to define the following functions: